 Small states, by their very nature, share specific concerns and common interests, such as environmental and economic vulnerabilities.
-Singapore is supportive of platforms that allow small states to discuss and foster common positions on issues of mutual concern, thereby giving them a bigger voice in the UN.
-In 1992 in New York, Singapore established an informal grouping of small states known as the Forum of Small States (FOSS).
-Membership in FOSS is on a non-ideological and non-geographical basis.
+Singapore supports platforms that allow small states to discuss and foster common positions on issues of mutual concern, thereby giving them a bigger voice in the United Nations (UN).
+In 1992, Singapore established an informal and non-ideological grouping of small states in New York known as the Forum of Small States (FOSS).
+Since then, Singapore has served as Chair of FOSS.
 It now comprises 108 countries across all geographical regions and at all levels of development and meets several times a year to discuss issues of concern to small states.
 Apart from New York, FOSS Chapters have also been established in Geneva, Vienna, and London.

 In 2009, Singapore set up another informal grouping of 30 small- and medium-sized members of the UN: the Global Governance Group (3G).
 The 3G was formed primarily to, inter alia, promote greater transparency and inclusivity in the G20 process by encouraging stronger dialogue and linkages between the G20 and the broader UN membership.
 As the Convenor of the 3G, Singapore hosts, inter alia, the 3G Ministerial Meeting annually on the sidelines of the UN General Assembly (UNGA) High-Level Week, involving 3G members, the G20 Troika (past, present and incoming presidencies), as well as the President of the UNGA.